contributed by Melissa Lucas, senior staff writer

 The history of the U.S. Navy can be broken into two distinct eras.
 The “Old Navy” was a small, but widely respected force of sailing ships established during the Revolution.
 The “New Navy,” by contrast, resulted from modernization efforts which began in the 1880s and laid the foundation for the creation of the largest Navy in the world.

 How old is the U.S. Navy?
-Today marks the United States Navy’s 246th birthday, and the theme of this year’s Celebration and Heritage week is “Resilient and Ready.”
-According to the Navy, this theme “Speaks to the Navy’s history of being able to shake off disaster…and still maintain force lethality and preparedness.”
+Today marks the United States Navy’s 248th birthday, and the theme of this year’s Celebration and Heritage week is “Power, Presence and Protection.”

 October 13, 1975: The Continental Navy is established with the purchase of our nation’s first two armed vessels.